bbertolani/switch-lazy-cli/README.md

-# Switch Orchestrator
+# switch-lazy-cli

 ## About

-Switch Orchestrator is a command-line tool designed to simplify the process of searching work logs on Enfocus Switch.
+switch-lazy-cli is a command-line tool designed to simplify the process of searching work logs on Enfocus Switch.
 If you spend a significant amount of time coding and frequently switch between GUI and Terminal, you understand the inconvenience of navigating to Switch to check logs.

 ![](./assets/swo.png)

 ### Requirements

-Switch Orchestrator relies on a few basic tools commonly found on Linux/Unix systems.
+switch-lazy-cli relies on a few basic tools commonly found on Linux/Unix systems.
 Ensure you have a text editor (like Vim or Emacs), a program to print files (such as cat), and essential utilities like mkdir, touch, mv, rm, echo, and printf.
 Additionally, two libraries, JQ and JTBL, are needed for optimal development.